 The PLA's pursuit of military intelligentization is intended to enhance and augment existing weapons systems, while also enabling novel capabilities.
 The patents, funding, and technical publications that are often openly published and demonstrated provide initial indications of the direction of these developments, and there are also certainly classified programs underway about which no or fewer details are known.
-The PLA should be expected to leverage AI across an array of applications in all domains of warfare and a range of missions in combat and to support operations.
-Based on the information that is readily available, the PLA is exploring and/or pursuing research and development of technologies and. potential capabilities that include, but are not limited to:
+The PLA should be expected to employ AI across an array of applications in all domains of warfare and a range of missions in combat and to support operations.
+Based on the information that is readily available, the PLA is exploring and/or pursuing research and development of technologies and potential capabilities that include, but are not limited to:

-- leveraging machine learning in support of predictive maintenance through leveraging deep learning for fault prediction, - the application of machine learning to remote sensing and battlefield environmental support, - the employment of natural language processing for analysis in military intelligence, - machine learning techniques that can function under conditions of limited computing capabilities, - the exploration of options to leverage artificial intelligence for political work and psychological operations, including potentially the use of deep fakes, - the improvement of algorithms for Automatic Target Recognition (ATR) to improve precision, including identification of multiple targets in real time based on the use of neural networks,
+- leveraging machine learning in support of maintenance, including for fault prediction, - the application of new algorithms, including machine learning, to remote sensing and battlefield environmental support,98 - the employment of natural language processing for analysis in military intelligence, - machine learning techniques that can function under conditions of limited computing capabilities, - the exploration of options to leverage artificial intelligence for political work and psychological operations, - advances in generative adversarial networks that can be leveraged for image manipulation, including the potential employment of deep fakes, - the improvement of algorithms for Automatic Target Recognition (ATR) to enhance precision, including the identification of multiple targets in real time based on the use of neural networks, - the application of virtual and augmented reality to modeling, simulations, and actual combat training, - the use of deep learning and other algorithms to model the dynamics of offense and defense in free air combat, - the introduction of AI to war-gaming as a tool for training and evaluating the dynamics of intelligent confrontation, - the use of neural networks for missile guidance to enable greater autonomy in cruise missiles for control and targeting,99 - the introduction of new approaches to spectrum management and techniques for electronic countermeasures, including an emphasis on cognitive electronic warfare,100 - the use of AI technologies for cyber security and cryptography, including in advanced steganography,101 - the use of artificial intelligence to improve communications and to secure networks against jamming,102

-- the application of virtual and augmented reality to modeling, simulations, and actual combat training, - the use of deep learning and other algorithms to model the dynamics of offense and defense in free air combat, - the introduction of AI to war-gaming as a tool for training and evaluating the dynamics of intelligent confrontation, - the use of neural networks for missile guidance to enable greater autonomy in cruise missiles for control and targeting, - the introduction of new approaches to spectrum management and techniques for electronic warfare, - the use of artificial intelligence to improve communications and to secure networks against jamming, - new techniques for data fusion intended to improve situational awareness, including through integrating information from sensors and unmanned systems in support of anti-submarine warfare, - the use of expert systems and more advanced techniques for decision support to commanders or to the operators of specific platforms (e.g., fighter jets and submarines) - overcoming obstacles to and challenges of human-machine interaction, involving new models to improve reliability - the application of neural networks to the guidance of hypersonic glide vehicles to enable more precise and autonomous control, - the use of AI technologies for cyber security and cryptography, including in advanced steganography, - increased autonomy in 'unmanned' systems across all domains of warfare, including a number of aerial vehicles, ground vehicles, surface vessels, and underwater robotics, as well as autonomous submarines, - new algorithms and architectures for swarm intelligence aimed at enabling 'swarm combat,' - new techniques to enable autonomous flight control of new-energy long-range unmanned aerial systems (UAVs), - methods for modeling and evaluation of unmanned equipment to test reliability and functionality, - 'AI satellites' and software-defined satellites for military, commercial, and dual-purpose applications with the onboard capability for intelligent processing, - wearable systems for individual personnel intended to enhance situational awareness and decision-making on the battlefield - the management of massive amounts of military data, including through parallel processing, in support of joint operations, - improving the integration and processing of information for the PLA's integrated command platform, and - capabilities and techniques to counter or subvert an adversary's AI systems via manipulation of data and/or exploitation of hardware vulnerabilities, among others.
+- new techniques for data fusion intended to improve situational awareness, including through potentially integrating information from sensors and unmanned systems in support of anti-submarine warfare, - the use of expert systems and more advanced techniques for decision support to commanders or to the operators of specific platforms (e.g., fighter jets and submarines) - overcoming obstacles to and challenges of human-machine interaction, involving new models to improve reliability - the application of neural networks to the guidance of hypersonic glide vehicles to enable more precise and autonomous control, - increased autonomy in 'unmanned' systems across all domains of warfare, including a number of aerial vehicles, ground vehicles, surface vessels, and underwater robotics, as well as autonomous submarines, - new algorithms and architectures for swarm intelligence aimed at enabling 'swarm combat,' - methods for modeling and evaluation of unmanned equipment to test reliability and functionality, - 'AI satellites' and software-defined satellites for military, commercial, and dual-purpose applications with the onboard capability for intelligent processing,103 - wearable systems for individual personnel intended to enhance situational awareness and decision-making on the battlefield - the management of massive amounts of military data, including through parallel processing, in support of joint operations, - improving the integration and processing of information for the PLA's integrated command platform, and - capabilities and techniques to counter or subvert an adversary's AI systems via manipulation of data and/or exploitation of hardware vulnerabilities, among others.